About The Pod

 • That professional interventions should personalised; proportionate and timely

-Referral form for Care Coordinators [http://myaccount.coventry.gov.uk/en/service/The_Pod_referral_pack]
+Referral form for Key Workers or Care Coordinators [http://myaccount.coventry.gov.uk/en/service/The_Pod_referral_pack]

 The Pod